 KIRTAN ~ call and response chanting of the divine names

 Kirtan is often called the heartbeat of Bhakti Yoga because of its uplifting and expansive nature, and also because it's pretty darn fun.
-At its core, kirtan is a devotional (Bhakti) practice designed to bring us closer to our heart, to Spirit, or to God.
+At its core, kirtan is a devotional (Bhakti) practice designed to bring us closer to our hearts, to Spirit, or to God.
 Simply being together and singing the divine names can have a purifying and healing effect.

 Here is a wonderful description of kirtan written by Krishna Das.